ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 By Default, the ability to preview and **[create new orders](how-to/create-new-order.md)** in the Client center is **disabled**.

-To enable it, you have to apply **JSON settings** in the website's definition:
+To enable it, you have to apply **JSON settings** in the website's definition.

 Enter a **value** for the Settings field and **restart** the website using the Instance manager: